-Now you know to remove sink drain flange.
-I have come across that some people are specifically interested in how to remove bathroom sink drain stopper American standard.
-That is why I decided to include instruction in my article as well.
+Now you know to remove the sink drain flange.
+I have come across that some people are specifically interested in how to remove bathroom sink drain stopper American standard, that is why I decided to include instruction in my article as well.

 How to remove bathroom sink drain stopper American standard?

 American standard is a quite popular brand in the US, that is why very often I got asked how to remove bathroom sink drain stopper American standard.
 It’s quite simple and I am going to leave the instructions down below.